edwinytgoh/ReinforcementKinetics/README.md

 # ReinforcementKinetics
-A repository that uses reinforcement learning to minimize combustor missions
+A repository that uses reinforcement learning to minimize combustor emissions